Nommabelle/TOUR-Dev/README.md

 [MyDragonBreath](https://github.com/MyDragonBreath) - For Submerged Compatibility, the Trapper role and support for the new Among Us version (v2022.6.21).\
 [ItsTheNumberH](https://github.com/itsTheNumberH/Town-Of-H) - For the code used for Blind, Bait, Poisoner and partially for Tracker, as well as other bug fixes.\
 [Ruiner](https://github.com/ruiner189/Town-Of-Us-Redux) - For lovers changed into a modifier and Task Tracking.\
-[Term](https://www.twitch.tv/termboii) - For creating Transporter, Medium, Blackmailer, Plaguebearer, Sleuth, and porting v2.5.0 to the new Among Us version (v2021.12.15).\
+[Term](https://www.twitch.tv/termboii) - For creating Transporter, Medium, Blackmailer, Plaguebearer, Sleuth, Multitasker and porting v2.5.0 to the new Among Us version (v2021.12.15).\
 [BryBry16](https://github.com/Brybry16/BetterPolus) - For the code used for Better Polus.\
 [Alexejhero](https://github.com/SubmergedAmongUs/Submerged) - For the Submerged map.